Maureen Fleming

-She directs Maureen Fleming Company, an interdisciplinary performance ensemble, creating evening length works including 'Eros'(with Yoshito Ohno)(1991), 'After Eros'(1996), 'Decay of the Angel' (2004), 'Waters of Immortality' (2007) and 'B. Madonna' (2013).
-Maureen Fleming began creating photography installations in conjunction with her live performances in NYC in 2009.
-She is known for her original form of visual theater.

 Early life

-She was born in Japan and grew up in Yokohama, the daughter of parents in the United States Navy.
-She was injured in an automobile accident at the age of two, following which she lost the disc between her fourth and fifth vertebrae.
-Only learning of this accident many years later, she believes this experience to have shaped her career in dance, particularly her affinity for moving her body in a slow, deliberate fashion.
+Fleming was born in Japan and grew up in Yokohama, the daughter of parents in the United States Navy.
+She was injured in an automobile accident at the age of two, losing the disc between her fourth and fifth vertebrae, which she only learned of many years later.
 She moved with her parents to the United States when she was three years old, and began dancing at approximately age seven.

-Dance studies and first exposure to butoh
+Dance career

 Fleming studied ballet with Cecchetti method master Margaret Craske (1892–1990), and performed briefly with several New York City-based dance companies.
 She was first exposed to butoh in 1984 when she met butoh dancer Min Tanaka in New York City, joining his company, Maijuku, for a time.
-Following this, she studied butoh in Japan with Tanaka, and later with one of the art form's founders, Kazuo Ohno, with whom she remains in contact.
+Following this, she studied butoh in Japan with Tanaka, and later with Kazuo Ohno, one of the founders of the art form.

-Artistic outlook and process of creation

-Fleming has stated that she attempts to create archetypes in her dances, and believes the female nude to be a universal artistic image.
-She has stated that "the flesh is the costume of the soul."

-About her work, she has said the following:

-She has stated that it often takes her ten years to create a new dance.